 Now that I knew I was living in a world full of possibilities, I tried to turn those depressive, anxiety/stress feelings into positive feelings.
 I tried to look at all those possibilities as the blessings they were rather than as the curse they could be.
 But the mind isn’t that easy to control.
 I still get that overwhelming feeling creep up on me throughout my weeks and whenever I feel it start to consume me, I try to run from it.
 I try to tell my mind that it can avoid feelings of anxiety and stress if I just tell it to.
 But it’s NOT that simple.
 I would exert so much of my energy into warding off those feelings.
 I was exhausted at the end of each day, worn out from trying to outrun those demons.
 I did it for months and I slowly could feel myself start to burn out little by little each day.
 I grew frustrated with myself because I couldn’t seem to escape those negative feelings.
 Why hadn’t they gone away yet?
 I was putting in so much effort to do things for me.
 Those feelings are supposed to go away when you start to love yourself, when you start to put your happiness first, right?

 So my second epiphany is that, no, those feelings don’t just go away.
 I grew more and more frustrated with myself every time I felt like I was losing a battle to my depression and anxiety.
-But then I started reading some new books, and I started reading some other blogs from people experiencing some of the same things as me, and I realized, those feelings aren’t really ever going to go away.
-When you are dealing with mental health issues, it’s not curable, but it’s controllable.
+But then I started reading some new books, and I started reading some other blogs from people experiencing some of the same things as me, and I realized, those feelings aren’t ever going to go away if I don’t change my mindset.
 I’ve learned that I can’t keep running away from those feelings because in the end it does me more harm than good.
 I would get down on myself 10x’s harder when the demons finally caught up to me, because I felt like I had failed.
 By trying so hard not to focus on those negative feelings, I was really focusing on them even more.
 Giving them more power and momentum.
 I felt like I was always starting back at square one.

 So basically the lesson here is that it’s actually okay to let those feelings of depression and anxiety run through you sometimes.
 Because if you try running from them like I did, you only push it back until finally it becomes so strong that it tears you apart for a couple days or maybe even weeks.
 The trick is to let it in when you feel it.
 To accept that it’s there, but then more importantly to pick yourself right back up once it washes over you.
 It doesn’t have to start a downward spiral every time.
 Accept your bad days and bad moments, because every one has them.
 But we don’t have to let them control us or determine our “success” in our journeys.
 Every one has bad days.
 Even the most confident, successful, beautiful people.
 The only thing that sets us apart is how we handle those bad days.